 In 2014 I released an album called Fin with a psychedelic metal project called The Heavy Hearses.
 The album featured appearances from local Chicago musicians Phil Miller (Ideamen/Lobster Newberg), Jason Matula, Jackie Rada, Jacki Gilliam, Phillip Benett, Ashley Klingler, Julian Harris, and even my longtime friends Corey Kamerman and Josh Woodward.
 My friend Randy Hill and I spent four years making this album in his basement (initially starting in 2010).
 We were planning on releasing a couple of demos but instead went for a full length.
 We took our time and experimented with different recording techniques and genres.
 The process was long and at times exhausting, but we committed to it and worked diligently until we got the songs and material that we wanted.
 I learned a lot during this time period.
 We releaesed the album in July of 2014 at our only live performance alongside Ideamen, More Killer, The Blind Staggers, and SMOKER.
 The finished album can be found right here.

 In 2015 I began playing drums in Uncle Jesse & The Rippers, a 90's tribute band consisting of Chicago's best musicians.
 Jarrett Donoghue (guitar), Lynnea Malley (vocals), Evan Walker (vocals / guitar) and Mike Morgan (bass) fill out the roster.
-As of 2019 I am still playing around the Chicagoland area with this band.
+I am still playing around the Chicagoland area with this band.
 On occasion a few of us also perform in a stripped down, acoustic trio version of the band where I play guitar and sing rather than play drums.

 Additionally over the years I have played drums in Of Evermore: The Music of Led Zeppelin which is an offshoot of Uncle Jesse & The Rippers consisting of Jarrett, myself and Lynnea alongside our friend Walter Keifer (bass / keys).
 We've played a few shows around town and hope to do more in the future.